-- HDMI 1, HDMI 2, and VGA outputs are provided. - HDMI 2 video output at up to 4K resolution. - Multiple screen display in live view is supported, and the display sequence of channels is adjustable. - Live view screen can be switched in group.
-Manual switch and auto-switch are provided and the auto-switch interval is configurable. - Quick setting menu is provided for live view. - Motion detection, video tampering, video exception alert and video loss alert functions. - Privacy mask. - Connectable to the thermal network camera. - Multiple PTZ protocols supported; PTZ preset, patrol and pattern. - Zooming in by clicking the mouse and PTZ tracing by dragging mouse.
+- HDMI/VGA1 and HDMI2/VGA2 outputs provided - HDMI Video output at up to 4K resolution and VGA video output at up to 2K resolution. - Multiple screen display in live view is supported, and the display sequence of channels is adjustable. - Live view screen can be switched in group.
+Manual switch and auto-switch are provided and the auto-switch interval is configurable. - Quick setting menu is provided for live view. - Motion detection, video tampering, video exception alert and video loss alert functions. - Privacy mask. - Multiple PTZ protocols supported; PTZ preset, patrol and pattern. - Zooming in by clicking the mouse and PTZ tracing by dragging mouse.